zcky1990/cv-generator/README.md

 # CV Builder - Professional Resume Builder

 A modern, web-based CV builder that generates professional PDF resumes with multiple beautiful templates.
-No LaTeX knowledge required - just fill in the form and download your CV as a PDF!
+No LaTeX knowledge required - just fill in the form and download Your CV Preview as a PDF!

 ## Features

 - 🎨 **5 Professional Templates**: Choose from Yodi, Classic, LuxSleek, Minimal, and Nabhel templates
 - 📝 **Easy-to-Use Form**: Intuitive interface for all CV sections
 - 🔄 **Dynamic Sections**: Add or remove entries dynamically (experience, projects, education, etc.)
-- 📄 **Direct PDF Generation**: Download your CV as a PDF instantly using html2pdf.js
+- 📄 **Direct PDF Generation**: Download Your CV Preview as a PDF instantly using html2pdf.js
 - 💾 **Auto-Save**: Your data is automatically saved to browser localStorage
 - 🎯 **Page Customization**: Adjust paper size, orientation, and margins (top, bottom, left, right)
 - 🌓 **Dark Mode**: Toggle between light and dark themes